YearOfProgramming/2017Challenges/challenge_13/python/ning/README.md

 # Challenge #13, Integer Palindrome

-This challenge was revisited on the request of @slandau.
+This challenge was revisited on the request of @slandau3.

 ## Solution Logic